 - (a) All parties involved in the complaint will be asked to agree on a mediator.
-If the parties cannot agree, the Vice-Chancellor will nominate an appropriate Mediator. - (b) Parties will be informed if the Vice-Chancellor decides that an external mediator be engaged to mediate a complaint, and the reasons for that decision.
+If the parties cannot agree, the Vice-Chancellor will nominate an appropriate Mediator from the list of Early Resolution Mediators. - (b) Parties will be informed if the Vice-Chancellor decides that an external mediator be engaged to mediate a complaint, and the reasons for that decision.
 As soon as an external mediator is appointed, parties will be informed of that person's name and background.